mattpshields/matthewshields.co.uk/content/writing/2020-03-28-how-i-configured-my-netlify-cms-instance.md.md

 ## Simple but configurable

+The Netlify CMS documentation gives you a great breakdown of <a href="<https://www.netlifycms.org/docs/start-with-a-template/>" target="_blank">how to get started</a> and even a few templates for a few different site types, super helpful.
 So far, my entire configuration of Netlify has happened just in its config.yml file, a mark of its simplicity to pick up.
 There are additional areas that you may need to touch if you were to create your own Netlify CMS widgets but thats something that I'm yet to attempt but will write it up on here when I do!

-The Netlify CMS documentation gives you a great breakdown of <a href="<https://www.netlifycms.org/docs/start-with-a-template/>" target="_blank">how to get started</a> and even a few templates for a few different site types, super helpful.
-What I
+## Editorial Workflow

+I don't use this feature while in the initial build